kelsingo/DL313_Stock-Prediction-/README.md

 # Recommended Environment

-This project is best run on Google Colab because:
+This project is best run on Google Colab:

 - No local setup is required
 - GPU acceleration is available